mzhao15/data_engineering_basics/README.md

 ### Save fragments

 `stash` saves the current work.
-The repository will go back to the state without all uncommitted changes (cleaner state).
+The repository will go back to the state without the uncommitted changes (cleaner state).
 Then you can make some quick changes or try some new ideas.
 Finally you can restore the uncommitted changes.
 ```
 $ git stash
 Temporarily stores all modified tracked files